 Why Does Re-Enrollment Matter?
 And why do we go through this every year?

 PCA leadership does a lot of planning to ensure that we’re prepared to fulfill our mission excellently every year.
 Until PCA families “sign on the line” that they’re coming back each year, we can’t make solid plans for staffing, programs, materials, curriculum and facility usage.
 We take the stewardship of tuition dollars entrusted to us every year very seriously.
 We want to invest these tuition dollars wisely so that we can provide the best education possible for our students.

 Why Continuous Enrollment?

 Continuous Enrollment (CE) allows Providence Christian Academy to better fulfill our purpose and mission in the lives of students.
 When students are continuously enrolled, from their initial enrollment until they graduate from PCA, the continuous enrollment process lets us maximize our resources to provide Classical Christian education to our families at the highest level of excellence.

 - January 1: Tuition Assistance applications may be submitted through FACTS.

 - February 1: Tuition for the following academic year posted to PCA website.

 - February 28/29: Any changes in enrollment plans must be submitted to PCA Admission Office.

-- March 1: Tuition Deposit billed to FACTS account for following academic year.
+- March 1: Tuition Deposit billed to FACTS account for the following academic year.

 - June 1: Tuition penalty will be assessed for any withdraws on or after this date.